 Honestly, if you’re feeling good — it’s likely you’re producing some oxytocin.
 So, all of the things above may or MAY NOT work/help.

 In addition, practicing relaxation techniques such as deep breathing or meditation can help to produce oxytocin naturally and reduce stress levels.
-We go through some breathing techniques in The Online Prenatal Class for Couples and talk about how you can use them both in labor and late pregnancy.

 Of course, the reality is that babies come when they are ready.